dougeby/IntuneDocs/intune/education-settings-configure-ios-shared.md

 # required metadata

 title: Intune shared device settings for the iOS Classroom app
-titlesuffix: "Azure portal"
+titleSuffix: Microsoft Intune
-description: Learn the Intune settings you can use to control settings for the Classroom app on iOS devices."
+description: Learn the Intune settings you can use to control settings for the Classroom app on iOS devices.
 keywords:
 author: barlanmsft
 ms.author: barlan